DanielRCA/NCR-mtDNA_ampliconbasedngs/README.md

 > [!WARNING]
-> If any sample has the word '**tem**' in its name, some problems could appear since this combination of letters is used to name temporary files that would be removed at the end of the pipeline.
-If it is in capital letters '**TEM**', no problem should occur.
+> If a sample's name contains the word '**tem**' in lowercase, there may be issues because this combination of letters is used to name temporary files that are deleted throughout the pipeline.
+If the word is in uppercase as '**TEM**', no problems should arise.

 #### Outputs